mjtiv/aix-file-format/README.md

 ---

+## 💬 Example Usage: Running CryptoTone in ChatGPT

+### What to do:

+Just upload the `.aix` file and say:

+> **"Run this CryptoTone file."**

+That’s it.
+ChatGPT will:
+1. Parse all tone profiles
+2. Apply embedded rules (clarity, volatility, evasion)
+3. Generate a labeled tone map plot — no setup or coding required

+---

+## 🧠 What’s Embedded in the File:
+- ✅ Public tone scoring rules (clarity, volatility, evasion)
+- ✅ JSON-stored profiles (e.g. SBF, Elon, Trump)
+- ✅ Color-coded status mapping (e.g. green = proven, red = collapsed)
+- ✅ Python script for auto-plotting tone quadrants
+- ✅ A user interface prompt block for adding, comparing, or exporting data

+---

+## 🔄 Dynamic Updates

+You can also ask ChatGPT:

+> "Add [Jane Doe] to the tone map.
+She's a biotech founder who communicates clearly but deflects when asked about risks."

+or

+> "Remove Adam Neumann."

+The `.aix` format contains all the parsing logic and scoring framework — so ChatGPT knows **how to rank, assign archetypes, and place new figures** correctly on the chart.

+---

 ## 🔒 ChatGPT Integration: Hidden Infrastructure Unlocked

 When dropped into ChatGPT, an `.aix` file taps directly into GPT-4’s **code interpreter, text parser, and prompt engine** in a clean, seamless way.
 It effectively uses: